-For calculating carbon stock changes in Afforestation and Deforestation the gains/losses of living biomass and the carbon stock-differences in soils and litter as described in chp.
-6.4.2 are used.
+For calculating carbon stock changes in Afforestation, living biomass and soil organic carbon is included.
+For Deforestation, the gains/losses of living biomass as well as the carbon stock-differences in soils, litter and deadwood as described in chp.
+6.4.2 are reported.
 Although these carbon values are based on studies and surveys carried out in Switzerland, they are perfectly compatible with the activity data collected in Liechtenstein (AREA, see chp.
 6.2), because (1) the land-use categories are defined in the same way and the same nomenclature (SFSO 2006a) and (2) the topographic, climatic and geological conditions in Liechtenstein are very similar to the Region 3 (Pre-Alps) of the Swiss NFI (Thürig et al. 2004).
 Region 3 is situated adjacently along the Western border of Liechtenstein.